krisszzzz/Hash-table/README.md

 #### AVX2 searching optimizations <a name="AVX2"></a>

 It makes sense to change the comparison and search for elements.
 For this we will use AVX2 instructions.
 Also I used some gcc attributes (*\_\_attribute__()* like *hot*, *nonull*, see [gcc functions attributes](https://gcc.gnu.org/onlinedocs/gcc/Function-Attributes.html)).
+As before, I used Lords of The Rings text.

 So I have optimized the searching function.
 This is how unoptimized version look:
 <details>